Global Well-Posedness and Numerical Approximation of a Coupled Darcy-Convection-Diffusion System with Exponential Nonlinearity: Existence and uniqueness results for the weak solution

 and hence, the sequence $\{\boldsymbol{u}_{\ell}\}_{\ell=1}^{\infty}$ is uniformly bounded in $L^{\infty}(0,T;\boldsymbol{L}^p(\Omega))$ for all $p\in [2,\infty)$.
 Now by repeating the arguments of Lemmas \ref{lemma 2} and \ref{lemma 3} for $c_{\ell}$, and utilizing the bound $0 \leq c_{\ell} \leq M_2$, we obtain the following uniform estimates:

-As before, using the uniform bounds and applying the Aubin–Lions lemma, we deduce that $c_{\ell} \to c$ strongly in $L^{2}(0, T; L^{2}(\Omega))$.
+As before, using the uniform bounds and applying the Eberlein-Smulian Theorem on weak and weak star compactness with compact embedding, we deduce that $c_{\ell} \to c$ strongly in $L^{2}(0, T; L^{2}(\Omega))$.
 Finally, we pass to the limit as $\ell \to \infty$ in equations \eqref{weak1-ell} and \eqref{weak2-ell} to establish that the limit pair $(c,\boldsymbol{u})$ is a solution to the original problem.
 Passing to the limit is straightforward for most terms, except for the viscosity term in the Darcy equation.
 To handle this term, we first prove that $\tilde{\mu}(c_{\ell}) \to \mu(c)$ strongly in $L^2(0,T;L^2(\Omega))$.
 By applying the triangle inequality, we obtain: